Oven roasted potatoes have a fantastic crispy exterior that is balanced with a creamy interior that pops in your mouth.

 Serving Suggestions

-Serve the roasted potatoes with ketchup, sour cream, everything but the bagel dip, or instant pot hummus are all great ideas.
+Serve the roasted potatoes with ketchup, sour cream, and everything but the bagel dip, or instant pot hummus are all great ideas.

 Instant Pot Beer Braised Beef: The entire meal would be ready in less than an hour and so tasty.